REFER A PATIENT - Please click here for details.

 • 9+ weeks post op, wear compression as directed by your MLD therapist or our doctor

 Prior to surgery, your doctor will decide if your flat knit compression or our lipoedema elastic garment (Lipoelastic) will be used as your post-surgery garment.
-In general however, a second set of compression is required for lipoedema surgeries, this is for while your flat knits are being washed or when your flat knits may be too tight for a short period of time following surgery due to swelling.
+However, a second set of compression is required for Lipoedema surgeries, this is for while your flat knits are being washed or when your flat knits may be too tight for a short period of time immediately following surgery due to swelling.

 Flat knit compression will be required for a minimum of 8 weeks post-operatively but it may be needed for 6 to 12 months